williamkannis/Beta-diversity-change-drivers/README.md

     * ```phy_Btotal_es```: Empirical effect size of change in ```phy_Btotal```
     * ```phy_Brepl_es```: Empirical effect size of change in ```phy_Brepl```
     * ```phy_Brich_es```: Empirical effect size of change in ```phy_Brich```
 * ```native_lcbd```: Observed and ES values of taxonomic (no ES), functional, and phylogenetic local contributions to beta diversity (LCBD) for the native species pool.
+These data are used as explanatory variables in main analyses.
 Data frame consisting of the same structure as ```delta_lcbd.rds```, but LCBD values are for the native species, not a change over time.
 * ```native_alpha.rds```: Observed and ES values of functional and phylogenetic richness for the native species pool.
+These data are used as explanatory variables in main analyses.
 Data frame consisting of the following columns:
     * ```COMID```: Unique identifier for each stream segment.
     * ```fun_his_alpha```: Functional richness measured as the volume of kernel density hypervolumes.
     * ```phy_his_alpha```: Phylogenetic richness measured as the number of phylogenetic tree branches.